imccowan/sublime_cvs/README.md

 Installation
 ------------
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Download the Sublime CVS zip file and extract into Sublime Text packages directory.
+Depending on your system you may have to update the cvs_path setting to point at the correct CVS binary.

 Usage
 -----
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The implemented CVS commands can be accessed from the context menu of the currently open file or a file/folder in the side bar.

+**Annotate**: For each file, print the head revision of the trunk, together with information on the last modification for each line.

+**Diff**: Compare your working files with the revisions they were based on, and report any differences that are found.

+**Log**: Print out log information of a file.

+**Status**: Display the state of a file in the working directory.

+**Update**: Bring work tree in sync with repository.
+The key bindings can be modified by selecting the Preferences > Package Settings > Tortoise > Key Bindings – User menu entry.

 Settings
 --------
 The default settings can be viewed by accessing the Preferences > Package Settings > Tortoise > Settings – Default menu entry.
 To ensure settings are not lost when the package is upgraded, make sure all edits are saved to Settings – User .

 **cvs_path**: The path to the cvs binary.
+Default: /usr/bin/cvs

 **cache_length**: The number of seconds of time to cache CVS statuses - tweaking this may help computers with slower hard drives.
+Default: 5

 **enable_menus**: Set to true if context-menu entries should be enabled.
+Default: true

-**diff_unified_output**: Set to true if CVS diff should output in unified format .
+**diff_unified_output**: Set to true if CVS diff should output in unified format.
+Default: false

 **debug**: Set to true if debug messages should be printed to the console.
+Default: false

 License
 -------
-All of Sublime CVS is licensed under the [MIT license](https://raw.github.com/brianhornsby/sublime_cvs/master/LICENSE.txt).
+Sublime CVS is licensed under the [MIT license](https://raw.github.com/brianhornsby/sublime_cvs/master/LICENSE.txt).